Sustainability Data

 Boundary: HD, SPE, GA, FT, PE, AS, IP, BEX

-*Amount of products reused and income from paper and cardboard sold.
+*Cost of products reused and income from paper and cardboard sold

 Compliance with environmental laws and regulations

-● Environmental laws and regulations-related legal compliance and reported complaints
+● Compliance with environmental laws and regulations and reported complaints

 Boundary: SCREEN Group in Japan